 How Do You Read the Bid/Ask Spread?

-- The bid vs ask spread is really important in trading.
+The bid vs ask spread is really important in trading.
 So how do you read it?
 The bid/ask spread is basically the difference between the highest price willing to pay vs the lowest price a seller will accept.
 In other words, the bid represents demand and the ask represents supply.
-Knowing that could help you become a market maker ha!

 A stocks trading volume refers to the number of shares traded during a specific period.
 The resulting number measures the liquidity of the stock.